nagasudhirpulla/taming_python/blog/skills/keycloak_production.md

-# Run keycloak in production mode in windows with HTTPS
+# Run Keycloak in production mode in windows with HTTPS

 * To run keycloak in production mode, certificates and hostname are to be configured at the least
 * Let us setup keycloak in windows